Skip to content

 Netflix Test

-For this test, I’ll use the most popular Netflix libraries such as Netflix US, Netflix Canada, and Netflix Japan.
-I’m located in Europe and I tried to unblock them with both providers.
+For this test, we used the most popular Netflix libraries such as Netflix US, Netflix Canada, and Netflix Japan.
+We’re located in Europe, and we tried to unblock them with both providers.
 Sadly, CyberGhost worked only with Netflix US, while NordVPN unblocked all of them successfully.

 Other Streaming Platforms